 Many suppliers voluntarily initiate their own recalls after becoming aware that one or more of their products presents a safety risk.

 Each entity in the supply chain is responsible for assessing and fixing potential safety hazards presented by the products they supply.

 Product safety recalls are an important way to get consumers to return unsafe products.

 Businesses must be aware of their obligations for the products they sell.
 They can voluntarily recall an unsafe product.

-You should recall goods you have supplied if you realise they:
+Businesses should recall goods that have been supplied if they:

 - are banned

-- do not comply with a safety standard
+- do not comply with a mandatory standard

 Make sure your customers are not in danger by giving: